SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "------- Table expressions ------
 "Similar to READ TABLE statements, you can specify table lines with 3 alternatives:
 "index read, read using free key, table key
-"Also there, dynamic specification are possible regarding the key specifications.
+"Also there, dynamic specifications are possible regarding the key specifications.

 "Reading based on index with dynamic key specifications "Specifying the secondary table index of a sorted secondary key